 Topping our list of reasons to visit Ireland in the winter is the sheer natural beauty that defines the county.

-From Giant’s Causeway to Achill Island, from Glendalough in County Wicklow to Connemara, the Emerald Isle is a truly beautiful sight.
+From Giant’s Causeway to Achill Island, from Glendalough, a hidden gem in County Wicklow, to Connemara, the Emerald Isle is a truly beautiful sight.

 The Irish countryside peaks when the snow settles, with mountain tips from the Mournes to Croagh Patrick standing strong and white from miles away.